frconor-ebook/meditations/_posts/2025-03-04-contrition.md

 "Jesus, Son of David, have mercy on me, a sinner!"
 (Luke 18:38)---acknowledging our weakness, so that our heart flies there.

-We can show that contrition in concrete ways, with little sacrifices---all the occasions for physical or moral suffering permitted by divine providence, sufferings that may accompany some illness or some fatigue, the effort required by the performance of our duties, by a life of intense labor; the beginning again; the going back to our work, and to little problems that may be waiting for us; the privations imposed by a state of detachment.
+We can show that contrition in concrete ways, with little sacrifices---all the occasions for physical or moral suffering permitted by Divine Providence, sufferings that may accompany some illness or some fatigue, the effort required by the performance of our duties, by a life of intense labor; the beginning again; the going back to our work, and to little problems that may be waiting for us; the privations imposed by a state of detachment.

 All these can be excellent physical penances.
 Accept them wholeheartedly, because that is what God wants.